Tebay Fell Race

 Car Parking - Senior and Junior

-Car parking will be at Junction 38 Truck Stop - CA10 3SS.
-Please follow instructions from parking marshals.
-There will be signs at the roundabout in the village to direct you coming off the M6, A685 at Tebay.
+Car parking will be in the Lyon Sports car parks FROM 5:30.
+PLEASE CAR SHARE WHERE POSSIBLE.
 Do not park in the village as this will annoy the locals, on who's good will this race depends.
-Please car share where possible.
-I don’t want to punish those who for family/job reasons can’t lift share, but if everyone comes in one-person cars it doesn’t look good for Fell Running’s environmental credentials and punitive charges may be considered in future.
+I don’t want to punish those who for family/job reasons can’t lift share, but if everyone comes in one-person cars it doesn’t look good and risks the future of the race, and punitive charges may be considered in future.
 Tebay is unfortunately not good for public transport (unless you fancy jumping off as the west coast mainline passes!).

 Registration - Senior and Junior

-Will be in in the Tebay Sports, Social and Railway club, Church Street, Tebay, CA10 3SP.
-10 minute walk from car park.
-Route taped - TAKE CARE CROSSING ROADS.
+Will be in in the Tebay Sports, Social and Railway club, Church Street, Tebay, CA10 3SP. ~5 minute walk from car park.
+TAKE CARE CROSSING ROADS.

 There will be separate registration areas for Senior and Junior races within the club.